 Chart 2: Number of hours per week respondents worked in CCG role

-There seemed to be a sharp divide in working patterns as half of respondents (50%, n=6) spent fewer than 11 hours a week in their CCG role and just under half (41.7%, n=5) spent 35 hours a week or more.
+There seemed to be a sharp divide in working patterns as half of respondents (50%, n=6) spent fewer than 11 hours a week in their CCG role and more than four in ten (41.7%,n=5) spent 35 hours a week or more.
 The remaining 8.3% (one respondent) said that they were spending 21-25 hours a week in their CCG role.
 This is perhaps surprising since the CCG board nurse role is envisaged as full time by the RCN (2011).
 This polarisation of working patterns may well be explained by the ‘two models’ identified in the qualitative research; the full time integrated executive/statutory (GBN) role and the part time (two sessions per month i.e. two days) non-executive/statutory (GBN) role.
 This was explicitly identified by one survey respondent:

 ‘’There are two distinct roles with the option for a full time exec-type role merging later as part of the CCG assurance’’